 Awareness trainings and campaigns are a key aspect of reducing the risk of human error.
 Trainings should follow the following principles to have a lasting effect.
 Content should:

-When planning awareness trainings and campaigns, important stakeholders, as well as employees of the target audience should be included.
+When planning awareness trainings and campaigns, important stakeholders, as well as employees of the target audience, should be included.
 It is recommended to take enough time for planning, preparing and execution.
-Information security awareness cannot be developed over night.
-It is rather an ongoing process that takes years until awareness is lived in an organizations culture.
+Information Security awareness cannot be developed overnight.
+It is an ongoing process that takes years until awareness is lived in an organization’s culture.

 An Information Security Culture minimizes Human Error